-27.1.2 DEFINITIONS
+28.1.2 DEFINITIONS

 The definitions in this Section apply only to this policy.
+For the full list of terms defined in the VAWA Final Rule see 24 CFR 5.2003

 Actual or imminent threat refers to a physical danger that is real, would occur within an immediate time frame, and could result in death or serious bodily harm.
 In determining whether an individual would pose an actual or imminent threat, the factors to be considered include: The duration of the risk; the nature and severity of the potential harm, the likelihood that the potential harm will occur, and the length of time before the potential harm would occur.